hstreamdb/docs/docs/en/guides/stream.md

 ## List Streams

-To get all streams in HStream:
+To get all streams in HStreamDB:

 :::: tabs